Sarah Hartnett, Director of Student Services

 Acceptance of Enrollment

-Parents/guardians will have until two weeks after the enrollment packet is sent out to accept or decline enrollment.
+Parents/guardians will have two weeks after the lottery results are made public to accept or decline enrollment.
 If the school does not hear from the parent/guardian by this date, the school will make reasonable attempts to contact the parent/guardian.
 If there is no response, the school reserves the right to remove the student from their enrollment roster and offer the next student on the waiting list the spot.

 If a student has accepted enrollment at the school, but does not appear at the school on the first day, the school will make reasonable attempts to contact the parent.
 If there is no response from the parent within 24 hours, the school reserves the right to remove the student from their enrollment roster and offer the spot to the next student on the waiting list.